 In Puhti, Trinity is set up with command:

 module load biokit

 Trinity should be used used interactively in a compute node or preferably through the batch job system.
-Below is a sample batch job file for Trinity.
+Below is an example batch job file for Trinity.

 #!/bin/bash #SBATCH --job-name=trinity #SBATCH --output=output_%j.txt #SBATCH --error=errors_%j.txt #SBATCH --time=48:00:00 #SBATCH --ntasks=1 #SBATCH --nodes=1 #SBATCH --cpus-per-task=6 #SBATCH --mem=24000 #SBATCH --account=project_1234567 # # module load trinity/2.13.2 Trinity --seqType fq --max_memory 22G --left reads.left.fq --right \ reads.right.fq --SS_lib_type RF --CPU $SLURM_CPUS_PER_TASK \ --output trinity_run_out --grid_exec sbatch_commandlist

 --account= to define the project to be used.
 You should replace project_1234567 used in the example, with your own project.
 You can check your

 In the actual Trinity command the number, of computing cores to be used (--CPU) is set using environment variable: